stayintarkov/SIT.Manager.Avalonia/README.md

 [![Project Screen Shot][project-image]]

-This project is a rewrite of the [SIT.Manager](https://github.com/stayintarkov/SIT.Manager) in an attempt to create a long lasting, maintainable and long lasting manager for SIT.
+This project is a rewrite of the [SIT.Manager](https://github.com/stayintarkov/SIT.Manager) in an attempt to create a long lasting, maintainable and helpful manager for SIT.
 In addition to bringing the functionality from the previous manager this project plans to bring multiple new features to improve the experience.